 In most places, participants have to be able to walk a mile or two on sand, and many sea-turtle walks discourage children under 8 or anyone with limited mobility.
 Wear dark clothing, bring insect repellent and a water bottle.
 And bring patience: One night I went on a sea-turtle walk, we waited several hours before a turtle was spotted, and for awhile, it looked like we weren’t going to get lucky.
 No matter where you go, there’s no guarantee you’ll see a sea turtle.

 There are some beaches where the odds are better than others.
 The place with most turtle nests per mile?
 Based on the 2013 season, Palm Beach County beaches had 394 nests per mile.
 Turtle Walks in Palm Beach County are held at Gumbo Limbo, MacArthur State Park and Loggerhead Marine Life Center.
-Indeed, MacArthur State Park reports only one or two walks missed out on observing a sea turtle in 2013 walks.

 The odds are also good in Martin County, which had 381 nests per mile.
 Turtle walks on its beaches are run by FPL.
 Brevard County is home to the Archie Carr National Wildlife Refuge, which was specifically created to protect sea turtle nests.
 Urban Broward County, by comparison, had 78 nests per mile last year — still, that added up to 2,974 nests!
 (These figures are for monitored beaches, not the total shoreline.)